wy-z/vscode-vim-mode/README.md

-🌟 Perfect for heavy Vim users who want to fully enjoy VSCode's ecosystem (e.g., Copilot) 🌟 Probably the most straightforward VSCode & Vim integration plugin 🌟 Leverage both ecosystems, avoid conflicts, and satisfy 'both/and' 🌟 Can be used alongside other Vim emulation plugins without conflicts (e.g., VSCodeVim, VSCodeNeovim)
+🌟 Perfect for heavy Vim users who want to fully enjoy VSCode's ecosystem (e.g., Copilot) 🌟 Probably the most straightforward VSCode & Vim integration plugin 🌟 Leverage both ecosystems, avoid conflicts, and satisfy 'both/and' 🌟 Can be used alongside other Vim emulation plugins without conflicts (e.g., VSCodeNeovim, VSCodeVim)
 ```

 `vscode-vim-mode` is a Visual Studio Code extension that provides Vim mode.
 With this extension, users can edit in VS Code using Vim or Neovim.